m-mizutani/gelfconv/README.md

 # gelfconv  [![Travis-CI](https://travis-ci.org/m-mizutani/gelfconv.svg)](https://travis-ci.org/m-mizutani/gelfconv) [![Report card](https://goreportcard.com/badge/github.com/m-mizutani/gelfconv)](https://goreportcard.com/report/github.com/m-mizutani/gelfconv)

 `gelfconv` is a converter of [GELF (Graylog Extended Log Format)](http://docs.graylog.org/en/latest/pages/gelf.html).
 Graylog allows a log provider to send logs as not only HTTP and syslog but also TCP/UDP + GELF.
 TCP/UDP + GELF is lower overhead than HTTP and can handle structured data.
-GELF is based on JSON, but it has several additional rules.
+GELF is based on JSON, but it has several additional rules.

 - Several fields are mandatry.
 - Do not allow nested data structure.